R4ph3rd/interactops/user-tests/user-test_script.md

-# Test protocole
+# Test Protocole
-This protocole aim to mesure differents parameters, objectives and subjectives to define the potential of usability by new users.
+This protocole aim to measure different parameters, objectives and sub-objectives to define the potential of usability by new users.
-First, it will mesure the efficiency and reliability of our prototype for remote desktop control.
+First, it will measure the efficiency and reliability of our prototype for remote desktop control.
-And then, the test will switch on qualitatives questions in order to explicit by words, feelings, how our prototype is embeeded in normal behaviors.
+Then, the test will switch on qualitatives questions in order to be explicit using words, feelings,about how our prototype is embedded in normal behaviors.

 ## Objectives (Return On Investment)
 > What's ROI ?
 See the [Interaction Design Foundation's article](https://www.interaction-design.org/literature/topics/return-on-investment)